apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**John Travolta Recalls Near-Death Experience Flying a Plane**
+**Iowa weather: Snow continues to fall in some parts of the state**

-You can read more about it [here](https://www.today.com/popculture/movies/john-travolta-near-death-experience-flying-plane-rcna126668).
+You can read more about it [here](https://www.kcci.com/article/light-accumulating-snow-over-central-iowa-saturday-evening-through-sunday-morning/45942537).

 ## Requirements
 - Python 3.8